Mint Mobile: 6 MONTHS FREE SERVICE When You Buy a Phone + 6 Month Plan

 QCI 6 is reserved for FirstNet connections.
 FirstNet accounts have a feature that prioritizes their traffic above business during emergencies.
 This feature can also reserve LTE Band 14 for public safety use.
 The first 100GB usage on Business plans are also prioritized on QCI 6.

-QCI 7 is used for AT&T Unlimited Elite.
-This plan is prioritized above the other postpaid unlimited plans, but below business and FirstNet.
-That said, business plans will drop to this level as well after using their respective amounts of priority data.
+QCI 7 is used for the AT&T Unlimited Premium plan.
+This plan is prioritized above the other postpaid unlimited plans, but below business customers and FirstNet.

 However, having the lowest data priority may actually not matter on the AT&T network.